ibm-cloud-docs/vmwaresolutions/vmonic/faq_kmip.md

 {: #faq-kmip-eos-kp}
 {: faq}

-Support for the Key Protect service as part of the Key Management Interoperability Protocol (KMIP™) for VMware® will end on 16 July 2026 after which the service will no longer be available.
+Support for the Key Protect service as part of the KMIP for VMware will end on 16 July 2026 after which the service will no longer be available.
 Customers must migrate to the native [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) offering, or an alternative key management service of your choice by 16 July 2026.

 This announcement is applicable only to customers who are using the KMIP for VMware support for Key Protect.